Building apps

 Exclusive edit access means that only one user can edit a project at a time.
 Examples of actions that initiate edit access include clicking Save, uploading a document, and renaming a field or the project.
 When you hold edit access, a banner displays at the top of the page.

 The timed lock system means you can only retain exclusive edit access while actively editing the project.
-While you can actively edit a project for as long as needed, after a period of five consecutive minutes of inactivity, another member of the shared workspace can take over exclusive edit access and initiate their own timed lock.
-If another user takes over edit access, any unsaved changes made prior to the five minute period of inactivity are lost.
+After a period of five consecutive minutes of inactivity, another member of the shared workspace can take over exclusive edit access and initiate their own timed lock.
+If another user takes over edit access, any unsaved changes made before the five minute period of inactivity are lost.

 Creating a project